prahlad-anand/ssl-rgb2ir/README.md

 conda activate ssl-rgb2ir
 ```

 3. Download M3FD, MSRS and MVSS datasets and format as given below.
-Do the same for generated pseudo pairs and provide the path as "paired_dataroot" for the suprevised network during training.
+Do the same for generated pseudo pairs and provide the path as "paired_dataroot" for the supervised network during training.
 ```
 datasets/
  dataset_name/